-A detached structure, that is accessory to and incidental to that of the principal use and that is located on the same lot or premises, the use of which is customarily incidental and subordinate to that of the principal building and which is located on the same lot or premises.
-They are outbuildings, have no sleeping accommodations, and are not dwelling units, for the purpose of human habitation.
-Any accessory structure designed with sleeping accommodations, cooking, living space, and sanitary facilities shall be considered an accessory dwelling unit.
-They include, but are not limited to such buildings as garages, swimming pools, pool houses, garden and tool sheds, studios, barns and playhouses and such other structures as accessory signs, satellite dish antennas and solar collectors.
-Where a structure is attached to the principal structure in a substantial manner such that they share a common wall, such structure shall be considered part of the principal structure and not an accessory structure.
-Any accessory structure designed with sleeping accommodations, living space, and sanitary facilities shall be considered an accessory dwelling unit.
+A detached structure, the use of which is customarily incidental and subordinate to that of the principal building and which is located on the same lot or premises. ~~Except for a guest cottage or accessory apartment, which may be provided in accordance with Article VI of this chapter, accessory structures are~~They are outbuildings, have no sleeping accommodations, and are not for the purpose of human habitation.
+They and include, but are not limited to such buildings as garages, swimming pools, pool houses, garden and tool sheds, barns and playhouses and such other structures~~elements~~ as accessory signs, satellite dish antennas and solar collectors.
+Where a structure is attached to the principal structure in a substantial manner such that they share a common wall, such structure shall be considered part of the principal structure and not an accessory structure. ~~The class of structure commonly referred to as a "mobile home" shall not be utilized as an accessory structure.
+Any accessory structure designed with sleeping accommodations, living space, and sanitary facilities shall be considered an accessory dwelling unit.~~